bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

      *
      * To learn more about hooks, head to xref:ROOT:extending-contracts.adoc#using-hooks[Using Hooks].
      */
+    // BK NOTE - `tokenId` should be `amount` or `tokens`
+    // BK NOTE - Has been updated in the current version to function _beforeTokenTransfer(address operator, address from, address to, uint256 amount) internal virtual { }
     function _beforeTokenTransfer(address operator, address from, address to, uint256 tokenId) internal virtual { }
 }